qwertysmosh/SMAPIDedicatedServerMod/README.md

 >
 > - Crop Saver
 > - Selecting the animal from 0 to 9 and whether it is accepted.
-> - When selecting the animal, if the number is specified, the type `Pet` can be defined automatically.
 > - The house upgrade needs to be checked.
+> - After you have sold something, the host needs some time to close the dialog,
+>   and the client only sees a black screen (they must disconnect and reconnect).

 ## Configuration File